Joseph Prueher: Awards and decorations

-In December 1998 he was appointed an Honorary Officer of the Order of Australia "for distinguished service in the promotion of Australian and United States of America Defence relations".
+In December 1998, Prueher was appointed an honorary Officer of the Order of Australia "for distinguished service in the promotion of Australian and United States of America Defence relations".

-In 1997, he was honored with the Naval War College Distinguished Graduate Leadership Award and, in 2001, Distinguished Alumni Achievement Award by George Washington University.
+In 1997, he was honored with the Naval War College Distinguished Graduate Leadership Award and, in 2001, the Distinguished Alumni Achievement Award by George Washington University.

 Post-government career

 Prueher is a director of Fluor Corporation, Irving, Texas; Emerson Electric Co., St. Louis, Missouri; and AMERIGROUP Corporation, Virginia Beach, Virginia.